abranjith/unblock/docs/source/api.rst

 **unblock** is intended to be extensible in a way where it provides constructs to use in your own program to help you with async programming.

+A few important notes,

+*    unblock essentially uses threads or processes to execute your callables asynchronously.
+One differentiator in the API is if the API supports process it has PP in the name.
+     For e.g.,
+     asyncify, AsyncBase, AsyncCtxMgrIterBase all use threads whereas their counterparts asyncify_pp, AsyncPPBase, AsyncPPCtxMgrIterBase all use processes.

+*    Python has 3 main types of `awaitables <https://docs.python.org/3/library/asyncio-task.html#awaitables>`_ : coroutines, Tasks, and Futures. `Coroutines <https://docs.python.org/3/library/asyncio-task.html#coroutines>`_ are probably the most common ones (these are the ones declared with async/await syntax) and note that simply calling a coroutine will not schedule it to be executed. unblock uses `Futures <https://docs.python.org/3/library/asyncio-future.html#future-object>`_ by way of running callables in an executor (thread or process pool executor) and unlike coroutines, futures are started as soon as they are called.
+     Refer `this <https://blog.miguelgrinberg.com/post/using-javascript-style-async-promises-in-python>`_ article for some more details around this topic (mainly the 'How Async Works in Python' section).

 Examples
 ---------

 Asyncify methods of existing class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^